sagemath/sage/src/doc/en/developer/portability_testing.rst

 ==============

-The `Sage patchbots <https://wiki.sagemath.org/patchbot>`_ will automatically test your Github issue by attempting an incremental build of Sage and running doctests.
+The `Sage patchbots <https://wiki.sagemath.org/patchbot>`_ will automatically test your Trac ticket by attempting an incremental build of Sage and running doctests.

 Sage buildbots